Hello! My name is Douglas Hanna. I’m the founder and CEO of Help.com, a next generation provider of customer service software.

 Prior to joining the team at A Small Orange, I ran customer service strategy and operations, as well as corporate communications and public relations, at HostGator, one of the world’s largest and fastest growing web hosting companies.

-I sometimes write about customer service and the customer service experience at Service Untitled, a blog I started in April 2006.
+In April 2006, I founded Service Untitled and wrote extensively on customer service and the customer service experience for more than seven years until I concentrated my writing efforts on the Help.com Blog.
 I have also worked with Automattic, the very cool company behind WordPress.com, as well as the consumer health startup HealthTap.
 I have a degree in sociology from Duke University.

 Douglas Hanna is the founder and CEO of Help.com, a next generation provider of customer service software.
 Before Help.com, he was the CEO of A Small Orange, the homegrown hosting company.
 A Small Orange, which Douglas joined in 2010, was acquired by Endurance International Group (NASDAQ: EIGI) in 2012 and Douglas continued running the company as the SVP and Brand CEO, A Small Orange at Endurance for nearly two years following the acquisition.
 Under his leadership, A Small Orange grew from 9 to 90 employees and revenue increased by more than 1200%.
 Before that, Douglas ran customer service strategy and operations at HostGator, one of the world’s largest web hosting companies.
 He also founded Service Untitled, a leading blog on customer service and the customer service experience and has done customer service consulting for companies such as Dell.
 Douglas earned a bachelor’s degree in sociology from Duke University.